Refinancing: Which Program is for You?

-There are not as many loan programs as there are applicants, but it feels like it at times!
-Call us at (941) 366-5800 and we can match you with the refinance program that is best for you.
-There are some general questions to ask yourself while you review the choices.
+Although it seems like it at times, there aren't as many loan programs as there are borrowers!
+Contact us at (941) 366-5800 and we will match you with the refinance program that best fits you.
+There are several questions to ask yourself while you consider your choices.

 Making Your Payments Lower

 Are your refinance goals to lower your rate and consequently your mortgage payments?
-In that case, getting a low, fixed-rate loan may be a wise option for you.
-An ARM (Adjustable Rate Mortgage) or a high fixed rate mortgage are loans that you may want to refinance.
-Unlike the ARM, your low fixed rate mortgage will stay at a certain low rate for the term of your mortgage, even as interest rates rise.
-If you are not planning on moving in the near future (about five years), a fixed rate mortgage loan can particularly be a good option.
-However, an ARM with a initial low payment may be a better way to reduce your payments if you expect to move in the near future.
+If so, getting a low, fixed-rate loan may be a good option for you.
+Perhaps you are currently in a mortgage loan with a high, fixed interest rate, or a loan with which the rate of interest varies : an adjustable rate mortgage (ARM).
+Even when rates get higher later, unlike with your ARM, when you get a mortgage with a fixed rate, you set that low rate for the term of your loan.
+If you plan to stay in your home for about five more years, a loan with a fixed rate may be a particulary good fit for you.
+However, an ARM with a low intitial payment may be a wiser way to lower your monthly payments if you expect to move within the near future.

 Getting Out some Cash

 Is "cashing out" your main reason for refinancing?
 It could be you need to pay for home improvements, take care of your college kid's tuition, or go on a an Alaskan cruise.
 Then you'll need to find a loan for more than the balance remaining on your existing mortgage loan.So you You will want to find a loan for a bigger amount than the balance remaining with your current mortgage loan in that case.
 However, if your mortgage rate is currently high and you have held it for quite a few years, you could be able to achieve your goals without a rise in your mortgage payment.